warkiz/IndicatorSeekBar/README.md

 ## Custom indicator's View

 You can custom the indicator View by below way:

 1.if you want to replace the indicator's View on top part, you can call:
 ```Java
  seekBar.getIndicator().setTopContentView(yourTopView);
 ```

-2.if you want to custom the indicator's View you want , you can call:
+or want to custom the indicator's View you want , you can call:
 ```Java
 seekBar.getIndicator().setContentView(yourView);
 ```